Flotchet/real-estate-price-prediction/README.md

     - Fully equipped kitchen (Yes/No) : Typedecuisine

-    - Furnished (Yes/No) : Meublé
+    - Furnished (Yes/No) : meublé

-    - Open fire (Yes/No) : Foyer
+    - Open fire (Yes/No) : combiendefeuxouverts?

     - Terrace (Yes/No) : Terrasse

-    - If yes: Area : Surfacedelaterasse
+    - If yes: Area : Surfacedelaterrasse

     - Garden (Yes/No) : Jardin

-    - If yes: Area : Surfacedujardin
+    - If yes: Area : surfacedujardin

-    - Surface of the land : Surfaceareabâtir
+    - Surface of the land : surfaceduterrain

-    - Surface area of the plot of land : / computed : based of data already obtained
+    - Surface area of the plot of land : / computed : surfaceduterrain

     - Number of facades : Nombredefaçades